Can we use pencil for the drawings?

 What should we use to make the drawings (single ink color)?

 Why don’t you want a fine line marker?

-Drawings on larger templates will be reduced by 40-50%.
+Drawings on larger templates will be likely be reduced by 40% or more.
 Fine lines in the drawing become approximately half as thick as they appear in the drawing.
 These lines will not show up well on a shirt.
-(The exception to this is the Sharpie Fine Point Marker…its name is misleading but it works better than everything else.)
+(The exception to this is the Sharpie Fine Point Marker.
+Its name is misleading, but it works better than everything else.)

 Can the children “outline” their drawing in pencil and then use marker to go over the pencil lines?